mspalione/cocktailFinder/README.md

 ~Visualize data in a graph, chart, or other visual representation of data [ Two doughnut charts visualize the data returned for the country's covid statistics ]

+*Brought in data to match country code with the related country via api and using .find on the returned array.
+Created sterilized data in countryIds.js for use with the country codes that did not have a matching country due to spelling and styling differences between the two data sets such as hyphens and spaces.

+*Use of https://www.anychart.com/ to create map and pie charts with an external data source.